 Proper Pruning Techniques- This guide offers basic advise on tree care and on when and how to prune to best protect your existing trees.
-While some pruning is straight forward, hiring a certified arborist is a great way to get excellent tree care.

 Mulching- Place wood chips, bark chips, or tree leaves about 4 inches deep over the root zone to provide mulch for existing trees.
 Mulch reduces evaporation from the soil surface, helping to maintain soil moisture during the dry season.
-It limits soil compaction, protecting tree roots and promoting growth and water infiltration.
-Mulch contributes nutrients to the soil as organic matter is broken down.
+Mulch reduces soil compaction, protecting the tree roots and promoting tree growth and water infiltration.
+Mulch contributes nutrients to the soil as the organic matter is broken down.
 Leave a few inches directly around the tree trunk clear of mulch.

 Root Zone Protection- Protecting the root zone of trees from compaction by cars and heavy equipment is important for long term tree health.
-Tree roots often extend beyond the tree canopy.
+Tree roots commonly extend beyond the tree canopy.
 Avoid driving and parking under trees.